isomerpages/moe-peihwasec/_ccas/Sports & Games/Football.md

 </tbody>
 </table>

-<h4><strong>Competitions and CCA Activities</strong></h4>
+<h4 style="color:#635f1a;font-weight:bold">Competitions and CCA Activities</h4>

-<p style="font-size:15px; line-height:2;margin-top:15px;">Since 2017, the Pei Hwa Football Team have been participating in the yearly Northeast Friendship Tournament.
+<p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Open Sans">Since 2017, the Pei Hwa Football Team have been participating in the yearly Northeast Friendship Tournament.
 The tournament was formed to provide another opportunity for students from schools in the Sengkang and Punggol areas to take part in a competition.
 Through this friendly competition, the students gained match experience, learned the importance of teamwork and developed friendships with their neighboring rivals.</p>

 <img src="/images/football1.jpg" style="align:center;">

-<h4><strong>Student Testament</strong></h4>
+<h4 style="color:#635f1a;font-weight:bold;margin-bottom:-25px;">Student Testament</h4>
 <blockquote style="font-size: 15px;
   width:100%;
   margin:50px auto;